Brazil's former President Jair Bolsonaro begins 27-year prison sentence for coup attempt

-BRASILIA, Brazil (AP) — Former Brazilian President Jair Bolsonaro started on Tuesday to serve his 27-year prison sentence for leading a coup attempt designed to keep him in office after losing the 2022 presidential elections, a move that many in the South American nation doubted would ever take place.
+BRASILIA, Brazil (AP) — Former Brazilian President Jair Bolsonaro on Tuesday started his 27-year prison sentence for leading a coup attempt, to the surprise of many in the South American nation who doubted he would ever end up behind bars.

-Supreme Court Justice Alexandre de Moraes, who has overseen the case, ruled Bolsonaro will remain at the same federal police headquarters where he has been since he was preemptively arrested on Saturday for being considered a flight risk.
+Supreme Court Justice Alexandre de Moraes, who has overseen the case, ruled Bolsonaro will remain in custody after being preemptively arrested on Saturday.

+Supporters and detractors of the embattled leader have gathered outside the federal police headquarters since the order was issued, some calling for Bolsonaro's release and others toasting to his imprisonment.

+The far-right leader had been under house arrest since August and was taken in on Saturday after trying to break his ankle monitor.
+Bolsonaro blamed “hallucinations”, a claim that de Moraes dismissed in his preemptive arrest order.

 Bolsonaro will not have any contact with the few other inmates at the federal police headquarters.
 His 12-square-meter room has a bed, a private bathroom, air conditioning, a TV set and a desk, according to federal police.